cpsughrue/gsoc_proposal/README.md

 <img src="scheduling.PNG" width="50%" height="50%">

 THOUGHT: It is possible that the benefits of having a deterministic order are outways by the performance penality of creating that order.
 I need to do more research on deterministic topological sorts.
-Also, topological sort works well when scheduling for an isolated translation unit, but in reality many translation units will be processed in parallel.
-The topological sort needs to take into account all translation units when prioritizing modules.
+Also, the topological sort needs to take into account all translation units when prioritizing modules.

 > Cache management